 - You have been told you are overreacting or majorly misinterpreting your bodily sensations

-Bipolar disorder during the postpartum period is characterized by periods of extreme highs (mania) and lows (depression).
+Bipolar disorder during the perinatal period is characterized by periods of extreme highs (mania) and lows (depression).

 Bipolar I is primarily distinguished by the presence of manic episodes, while bipolar II is characterized by hypomanic episodes.
 Although postpartum hypomania may not be associated with major impairment in functioning, it is not uncommon for it to be linked with a subsequent, significant depression.